Lakewood man killed by police after calling 911 to report someone with a knife in his apartment. He was the man with the knife.

 It appears a 911 caller provided a dispatcher with a description of himself, then lunged at responding officers with a knife.
 Three Lakewood police officers opened fire.

-A Lakewood man who called 911 early Sunday to a report an armed man in his apartment was describing himself – and responding officers fatally shot him when he lunged at them with a knife, according to Lakewood police.
+A Lakewood man who called 911 early Sunday to report an armed man in his apartment was describing himself – and responding officers fatally shot him when he lunged at them with a knife, according to Lakewood police.

 Just after 3 a.m.
 Sunday, officers were sent to investigate suspicious circumstances at an apartment in the 6400 block of 88th Street Court Southwest after a caller said there was a man armed with a knife in his apartment, Lt.
 Chris Lawler wrote in a news release.
 The caller described the suspect and told a dispatcher his father and brother also were in the apartment but didn’t know what was going on, the release says.
 In a subsequent 911 call, the man reported the suspect also had a gun, Lawler wrote.